 Members must vote in person or virtually in person on all matters.
 Voting by proxy will not be permitted.

-Except as provided elsewhere in these bylaws, voting is by a show of hands, by message (online meetings) to the secretary or, where requested by two voting members present, by secret ballot.
+Except as provided elsewhere in these bylaws, voting is by a show of hands, by message (online meetings) to the secretary or, where requested by two voting members present, by secret ballot or available digital alternative.

 Section IV -- EXECUTIVE